Tsunamis - vertical evacuation advice

 Unfortunately, New Zealand doesn’t yet have its own building standards for vertical evacuation structures, so we haven’t assessed or constructed buildings to that standard, and can’t currently say that any building in an evacuation zone is suitable as being a safe place in a tsunami.
-The Ministry of Civil Defence & Emergency Management (MCDEM) and the Ministry of Business, Innovation and Employment (MBIE) have established a project to develop guidance for tsunami vertical evacuation structures (purpose built and retrofitted), appropriate to New Zealand’s requirements.
+The National Emergency Management Agency (NEMA) and the Ministry of Business, Innovation and Employment (MBIE) have established a project to develop guidance for tsunami vertical evacuation structures (purpose built and retrofitted), appropriate to New Zealand’s requirements.

 Our primary advice is to not remain in the evacuation zones, so if you evacuate, make sure you exit the building carefully, being aware of the possibility of falling debris.
 But we do understand that people who are in a high rise building may decide to stay there.
 They may feel uncomfortable leaving their building and making their way through streets – possibly in the dark, and with damage from the earthquake.
 This is something you and your household or workplace will need to discuss and decide.

 Vertical evacuation could be a better option in some circumstances, but you need to be aware that the building might not be built to withstand the impact of a tsunami.
 There is also the chance you could be isolated in the building for days before help can get to you, and there is the risk of fire.
 If you choose to evacuate vertically, you should go above the 4th floor, so if your building doesn’t have a 5th floor, staying there is not a good option!

 Whatever you decide works for you, we strongly recommend you spend some time putting together a grab bag, and practising the route you would take if you do leave the building.
 Knowledge is power, the more you can prepare for this now, the better.
 You also need to make sure that others in your household or workplace are aware of what they should do.